cejako/fastwebview-cli/README.md

-An efficient solution for accelerating web speed.
+A Command Tool for an efficient solution to accelerating web speed.